 What’s your place in your company’s DEI strategy?

 It’s essential to be aware of unconscious biases in ourselves and within our workplace.
-Unconscious bias means biases that do not necessarily align with our conscious beliefs or declared beliefs, which means they are even more important to pay attention to and keep in check.
+Unconscious bias refers to beliefs that do not necessarily align with our conscious or declared beliefs, making them even more important to pay attention to and keep in check.

 There’s a fair amount of literature about how diversity in teams positively impacts creativity and innovation, and the case for an inclusive culture is only growing stronger.
-There’s value in experiences with multiple perspectives, inspiring new ways of thinking, and different approaches to problem-solving.
+There’s value in experiences with multiple perspectives, which inspire new ways of thinking and different approaches to problem-solving.

-When we understand and value the strengths and insight all team members bring to the table, we can tap into what motivates us and how we do our best work.
-We can also identify any blind spots related to observing, evaluating, or demonstrating respect for others.
+When we understand and value the strengths and insights that all team members bring, we can tap into what motivates us and how we do our best work.
+We can also identify blind spots in observing, evaluating, or demonstrating respect for others.

 Create space for open dialogue

-Not every employee will feel comfortable speaking to senior leadership – or even their direct manager – about issues they see in the workplace surrounding inclusivity.
+Not every employee will feel comfortable speaking to senior leadership—or even their direct manager—about workplace issues related to inclusivity.
 This hesitation may very well be fueled by their fear that speaking up will result in being fired.
 So, how do you promote a culture in which individuals at all levels and of all backgrounds feel supported enough to speak up?

-Every company will have its own tolerance for what is appropriate or not appropriate in the workplace, but it’s important to keep in mind that celebrating diversity is not enough.
-We must be open to the difficult conversations that will allow our coworkers to voice their opinions and help leaders understand changes that need to be made in order to address workplace inequities.
+Every company has its own tolerance for what is appropriate or inappropriate in the workplace, but it’s important to keep in mind that celebrating diversity is not enough.
+We must be open to difficult conversations that allow our coworkers to voice their opinions and help leaders understand the changes needed to address workplace inequities.

 Build a culture where every employee can use their voice.

-One Gallup study analyzed the effects of manager-employee race differences on study respondents’ intentions to stay with or leave their current employer.
-An employee’s intention to leave an organization was higher when the employee and manager were of different races and was amplified when the employee was actively disengaged at work.
-However, when managers and employees were of different races and had high levels of engagement, employees’ intentions to stay were higher — even higher than the intentions of employees who were of the same race as their manager and in an engaging work environment.
+One Gallup study analyzed the effects of race differences between managers and employees on respondents’ intentions to stay with or leave their current employer.
+An employee’s intention to leave an organization was higher when the employee and manager were of different races, and it was amplified when the employee was actively disengaged at work.
+However, when managers and employees were of different races and had high levels of engagement, employees’ intentions to stay were higher than those of employees who were the same race as their manager and in an engaging work environment.

 Despite this, Gallup also found that few organizations are effective at creating a culture that truly promotes, embraces, and actively seeks each employee’s unique contributions.